Head chef Luis Romo and friends

-Brasserie Uno is a new-casual dining restaurant in the Swiss ski village of Zermatt in the Swiss Alps.
+Our story: Brasserie Uno is a casual fine-dining restaurant in the Swiss ski village of Zermatt in the Swiss Alps.
 It was named after the owner’s grandfather, Uno, and the cosy interior features many personal items from Uno himself, including the Axevalla sign from the brewery where he worked in Sweden in the 1950s, his typewriter and more.
 Read on to discover more about our kitchen, our concept and our sustainability practices.

-Andreas and the team look forward to welcoming locals and visitors from all over the world to the cosy Brasserie and hope that diners will enjoy the international menu and warm atmosphere.
+Andreas and the team look forward to welcoming locals and visitors from all over the world to our cosy Zermatt restaurant.
+We hope our guests enjoy our story, the creative menu and warm atmosphere.